 Maximum concentrations of SRCs identified in surface and subsurface soil were evaluated using a series of generic screening steps to identify initial contaminant migration chemicals of potential concern (CMCOPCs).
-Initial CMCOPCs for soil were further evaluated using the seasonal soil compartment (SESOIL) model to predict leaching concentrations and identify final CMCOPCs based on RVAAP facility-wide background concentrations and the lowest risk-based screening criteria among USEPA maximum contaminant levels (MCLs), USEPA tap water regional screening levels, or RVAAP groundwater FWCUGs for the Resident Receptor Adult.
+Initial CMCOPCs for soil were further evaluated using the seasonal soil compartment (SESOIL) model and the Analytical Transient 1-, 2-, 3-Dimensional (AT123D) model to predict leaching concentrations and identify CMCOCs based on RVAAP facility-wide background concentrations and the lowest risk-based screening criteria among USEPA maximum contaminant levels (MCLs), USEPA tap water regional screening levels, or RVAAP groundwater FWCUGs for the Resident Receptor Adult.

-The evaluation of modeling results with respect to current AOC groundwater data and model limitations identified the following CMCOPCs for soil:
+The modeling results identified the following CMCOCs for soil:

-Naphthalene at the Building F-15 aggregate, and nitroglycerin and selenium at the Building F-16 aggregate were predicted to exceed the screening criteria in groundwater beneath the source area; however, only naphthalene was predicted to be above its groundwater screening criteria at the downgradient receptor location (i.e., unnamed tributary to Sand Creek).
+Naphthalene at the Building F-15 aggregate, and naphthalene, nitroglycerin, and selenium at the Building F-16 aggregate were predicted to exceed the screening criteria in groundwater beneath the source area; however, only naphthalene at the Building F-16 aggregate was predicted to be above its groundwater screening criteria at the downgradient receptor location (i.e., unnamed tributary to Sand Creek).

-A qualitative assessment of the sample results and considerations of the limitations and assumptions of the models were performed to identify if any contaminant migration chemicals of concern (CMCOCs) are present in soil at the AOC that may impact the groundwater beneath the source or at the downstream receptor location.
-This qualitative assessment concluded that there were no CMCOCs present in soil that may impact the groundwater beneath the source or at the downstream receptor location.
+A qualitative assessment of the sample results and considerations of the limitations and assumptions of the models were performed to identify if any CMCOCs may impact the groundwater beneath the source or at the downstream receptor location.
+This qualitative assessment concluded that the remaining CMCOCs are not expected to adversely impact groundwater at the AOC.
 No further action is required of soil at Buildings F-15 and F-16 AOC for the protection of groundwater.